 The company's holiday year runs from 1 January to 31 December.
-If your employment starts or finishes part way through the holiday year, your holiday entitlement during that year shall be calculated on a pro-rata basis rounded up to the nearest.
+If your employment starts part way through the holiday year, your holiday entitlement during that year shall be calculated on a pro-rata basis.
+If your employment ends before the fulfillment of the waiting period of 6 months or you are leaving the company in the first half of a calendar year (up to and including 30 June) after having fulfilled the waiting period, your holiday entitlement shall also be calculated on a pro-rata basis.

-Unless otherwise set out in your employment contract, you are entitled to 28 calendar days (20 business days) in each holiday year, or the pro rata equivalent if you work part time.
-In addition you are entitled to take the usual public holidays or days in lieu where we require staff to work on a public holiday.
+Unless otherwise set out in your employment contract, you are entitled to 20 days' (4 weeks) paid holiday in each holiday year based on a 5 day working week, or the pro rata equivalent if you work part time.
+The full holiday entitlement is acquired for the first time after six months of employment.